jondoescoding/jondoescoding/README.md

 <!--ABOUT ME SECTION-->
 <h2> About Me </h2>

-- 🥑 **AI Research** at [The University Of The West Indies](https://www.mona.uwi.edu/) focused on building chatbots to unearth the differences between an AI models with and without context to fight against misinformation within the Caribbean.
+- 🥑 **AI Research Assitant** at [The University Of The West Indies](https://www.mona.uwi.edu/).

+- 🛠 Building and marketing apps with AI

 - 🌱 I’m looking to meet people working in the area of Generative AI for text and images.
-My main interest lies in AI agent automation.

 - 💬 Talk to me about **_Generative AI_**, **_Web3_** and all things **_Open Source_**!